IBM/example-health-apis/README.md

 This code pattern is for people with an intermediate understand and experience working with Z Systems, z/OS and tools like z/OS Explorer.

+When the reader has completed this code pattern, they will understand how to:

+- Use z/OS Connect to expose CICS and DB2 Data with REST APIs
+- Use API Connect to manage your APIs and create a portal for developers to access them

 ### Pre-requisites

 - In order to create a DB2 RESTful servoce, the system pre-requisite is to have DB2 v11 or v12 with associated PTFs for REST API support.
 (Info on APARs here:<br/> http://www-01.ibm.com/support/docview.wss?uid=isg1II14827 )